telerik/maui-docs/controls/datagrid/commands/cell-tap.md

             new Data { Country = "Singapore", Capital = "Singapore" }
         };
     }

 	public ObservableCollection<Data> Items { get; set; }
 }
 ```

-Set the ViewModel class as BindingContext of the page:
+Set the `ViewModel` class as `BindingContext` of the page:

 ```C#
 this.BindingContext = new ViewModel();
 ```

-Then handle the CellTap action as a Command.
-First, create a class that inherits from the `DataGridCommand` and set its Id property accordingly.
-You would also need to override CanExecute and Execute methods as demonstrated in the example below:
+Then, handle the `CellTap` action as a command.
+First, create a class that inherits from the `DataGridCommand` and set its `Id` property accordingly.
+You will also need to override the `CanExecute` and `Execute` methods as demonstrated in the example below:

 <snippet id='datagrid-commands-celltap'/>
 ```C#